Learning the conditional law: signatures and conditional GANs in filtering and prediction of diffusion processes: Signatures and elements from rough path theory

 Though signature captures deep geometric properties of a path, it does not necessarily characterise the path completely.
 It was shown that for continuous paths of bounded variation, the signature determines the path up to tree like equivalence \cite{HL2010}.
 A sufficient result for the present case is the following, Theorem 2.29 in \cite{LCL2007}.

 \begin{theorem} Among all paths with bounded variation sharing the same signature, there exists a path with minimal length, which is unique up to reparametrization. \end{theorem} For linearly interpolated data points this in particular means the following.
-Recall the notation introduced above. \begin{corollary} For $X,Y\in C_{\cD}$, $\bX = {\bf Y}$ only if $X=Y$. \end{corollary}
+Recall the notation introduced in section \ref{sec intro}. \begin{corollary} For $X,Y\in C_{\cD}$, $\bX = {\bf Y}$ only if $X=Y$. \end{corollary}

 It is clear that for a basis $(e_1,\dots,e_d)$ of $\bR^d$ and its dual basis $(e_1^*,\dots,e_d^*)$ of $(\bR^d)^*$, the elements $(e_I=e_{i_1}\otimes\cdots\otimes e_{i_n})_{I = \{i_1,\dots,i_n\}\subset \{1,\dots,d\}^n}$ form a basis of $(\bR^d)^{\otimes n}$, just as the elements $(e_I^*=e^*_{i_1}\otimes\cdots\otimes e^*_{i_n})_{I = \{i_1,\dots,i_n\}\subset \{1,\dots,d\}^n}$ form a basis of $((\bR^d)^*)^{\otimes n}$.
 Recall that we can canonically identify $((\bR^d)^*)^{\otimes n}$ with $((\bR^d)^{\otimes n})^*$.
 Thus we have a linear mapping $((\bR^d)^*)^{\otimes n}\rightarrow (T((\bR^d)))^*$ by the relation